Tara Suzette Breckenridge

 • Height and Weight 5'5, 110 pounds

-• Clothing/Jewelry Description A white or light-colored shirt, blue shorts, sandals and a Del Rio High School class ring engraved "Class of 1991."
+• Clothing/Jewelry Description A white or light-colored shirt, blue shorts, sandals and a Del Rio High School class ring engraved "Class of 1991".

 • Associated Vehicle(s) Red 1986 Pontiac Fiero (accounted for)

-• Distinguishing Characteristics Caucasian female.
+• Distinguishing Characteristics White female.
 Brown hair, brown eyes.
 Breckenridge has scars under the left side of her lower lip, under her left arm and on the left side of her body.
 Her two upper front teeth are discolored in the center.
 Breckenridge wears contact lenses or eyeglasses.
 She usually has long, red-painted fingernails.
 Her ears are pierced.

 Details of Disappearance